awsdocs/amazon-ecr-user-guide/doc_source/ecr-using-tags.md

 + Tag keys and values are case\-sensitive\.
 + Don't use the `aws:` prefix for either keys or values; it's reserved for AWS use\.
 You can't edit or delete tag keys or values with this prefix\.
 Tags with this prefix do not count against your tags per resource limit\.

-## Tagging Your Resources for Billing<a name="tag-resources-for-billing"></a>
+## Tagging your resources for billing<a name="tag-resources-for-billing"></a>

 The tags you add to your Amazon ECR repositories are helpful when reviewing cost allocation after enabling them in your Cost & Usage Report\.
-For more information, see [Amazon ECR Usage Reports](usage-reports.md)\.
+For more information, see [Amazon ECR usage reports](usage-reports.md)\.

 To see the cost of your combined resources, you can organize your billing information based on resources that have the same tag key values\.
 For example, you can tag several resources with a specific application name, and then organize your billing information to see the total cost of that application across several services\.
 For more information about setting up a cost allocation report with tags, see [The Monthly Cost Allocation Report](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/configurecostallocreport.html) in the *AWS Billing and Cost Management User Guide*\.

 **Note**
 If you've just enabled reporting, data for the current month is available for viewing after 24 hours\.

-## Working with Tags Using the Console<a name="tag-resources-console"></a>
+## Working with tags using the console<a name="tag-resources-console"></a>

 Using the Amazon ECR console, you can manage the tags associated with new or existing repositories\.